Rattled by Trump, US allies eye Japan's biggest arms opening since WW2

 Warsaw and Tokyo can help plug gaps in each other’s arsenals, cooperating in areas like anti-drone and electronic warfare systems, said Mariusz Boguszewski, deputy chief of mission at Poland’s embassy in Japan.

 “There are some bottlenecks that we can overcome having Japan on board,” he added, without providing details of specific deals.
-Poland’s WB Group, one of Europe’s largest private defence contractors, last year signed a tentative drone deal with Japanese aircraft maker ShinMaywa.
+Poland’s WB Group, one of Europe’s largest private defence contractors, last year signed a tentative drone deal with Japanese aircraft maker ShinMaywa (7224.T).

-The founder of China Evergrande Group pleaded guilty to multiple charges on Monday and Tuesday.
+“Yeah, he did.
+He responded to a letter that I wrote because I had heard that China is giving weapons to…

 Three other European diplomats said Japan’s easing provided a chance to lessen their heavy dependence on U.S. weapons production, which is strained by conflicts.
 Trump’s unpredictability, such as his threats to leave the NATO security alliance and invade Greenland, have also heightened the push to diversify, according to the diplomats, who requested anonymity to discuss sensitive matters.